 - Improve your ski mountaineering skills

-- Meet up with like minded ski mountaineers for a challenging & enjoyable week in the high mountains
+- Meet up with like minded ski mountaineers for a challenging & enjoyable week & ski journey in the high mountains

 Fitness, Ski, Touring & Mountaineering Experience – Pre-requirements

-A very high level of mountain fitness is required for this course in order to complete some of the longer summit days in the Alps.
-Eg the Dom has the most vertical ascent from road to summit of all the alpine peaks!
-Thus an ability to comfortably maintain an ascent rate of 400m/hr on skins or foot for up to 5 hours with regular transitions, which also require effort and energy!
+A very high level of mountain fitness is required for this course in order to complete multiple long summit days in a row.
+Thus an ability to comfortably maintain an ascent rate of 350m/hr on skins or foot for up to 5 hours with regular transitions, which also require effort and energy!
 Very strong and effective off-piste skiing ability is also required with an ability to ski in all types of snow conditions including steep and exposed terrain.
-Extensive ski touring experience is also required already to ensure you have a strong and reliable kick turn and ability to use ski crampons and make efficient transitions.
-Some existing mountaineering experience with ice axe and crampons is also required.
-If you are keen to join this programme and don’t have quite all the skills listed here, please contact us to arrange other courses and private guiding to offer a suitable and inspiring progression.
+Significant ski touring experience is also required to ensure you have a strong and reliable kick turn and ability to use ski crampons and make efficient transitions.
+Some existing basic mountaineering experience with ice axe and crampons is also required.
+If you are keen to join this programme and don’t have quite all the skills listed here, please contact us to arrange other courses and private guiding to offer a suitable and inspiring progression or some private guiding prior to this course.

 Course Notes & Equipment List